If you don’t think ecommerce product pages matter much to your business, consider this scenario:

 This is why social proof, such as customer reviews, is so important.
 The commonly touted statistic is that user reviews are twelve times more powerful than marketing claims.

-And while the number itself may not be exact, customer reviews are absolutely essential for every product page.
+And while the number itself may not be exact, customer reviews are absolutely essential for every ecommerce page.

 In terms of social proof, you can implement user reviews, social media posts, expert recommendations, etc.